The Ultimate Guide to Cloud Security Assessment: Identify and Mitigate Critical Vulnerabilities

 That said, here are the steps you need to take:

-Scan storage buckets for public read/write access and confirm encryption at rest.
+• Scan storage buckets for public read/write access and confirm encryption at rest.

 3. Expose Hidden Risks

-Your organization likely has more digital assets than you realize, and many exist outside your security oversight.
-Here's how to find what's hiding in plain sight:
+Cloud security assessments should surface unmanaged assets before they become unmanaged risk.
+Your organization likely has more digital assets than you realize, and many of them fall outside your security oversight.

-Hidden assets represent some of your highest insider risks because they operate without normal oversight or monitoring.
+Hidden assets represent some of your highest risks because they operate without normal oversight or monitoring.
 Regular discovery sweeps turn these silent liabilities into managed, protected resources before they become attack vectors.

 4. Quantify and Rank Risks

-Also, establish a clear risk-appetite threshold where anything scoring "high" or above that monetary line mandates action within a defined service level agreement (SLA).
+Establish a clear risk-appetite threshold where anything scoring "high" or above that monetary line mandates action within a defined service level agreement (SLA).
 This disciplined prioritization prevents remediation teams from being overwhelmed by tickets that deliver little risk reduction.

 5. Direct Remediation Efforts

+Remediation works best when ownership, technical fixes, and evidence collection move together.
 Turn priorities into results through cross-functional sprints where security leads supply the technical fix, asset owners validate impact, and compliance teams track evidence for auditors.

 6. Enable Continuous Improvement

-Governance and Reporting for Security Leaders
+Cloud Security Assessment Governance and Reporting for Security Leaders

 Build Dashboards That Resonate

 Include MFA coverage across privileged identities and encryption adoption for data at rest and in transit.
-Automating these metrics is straightforward with Cloud Security Posture Management tools and provider logs.
+Automating these metrics is straightforward with CSPM tools and provider logs.
+By keeping the view uncluttered and trend-based, you grasp whether risk is shrinking or expanding at a glance.

 Map Results to Compliance Frameworks